Arnold McCuller: Early life

-Film
+Music, film, and television career

+McCuller toured for forty-five years with James Taylor and is an audience favorite for his featured vocal parts on the songs "Shower the People", "I Will Follow", and "Is That the Way You Look".
+He has also toured extensively with Phil Collins and is one of the main lead vocalists on the live version of "Easy Lover".
+In 2010 McCuller joined the Troubadour Reunion Tour supporting James Taylor and Carole King.

 McCuller has had numerous acting parts in films, particularly in movies centered on music, such as American Hot Wax (1978) and The Hollywood Knights (1980).
 He appeared in the film The Sum of All Fears singing "The Star-Spangled Banner".
 Although he did not appear onscreen in Duets, his vocals were blended with those of actor Andre Braugher to make a composite singing voice for the character "Reggie Kane"; in the film, Reggie Kane sang with Paul Giamatti on "Try a Little Tenderness" and performed an a cappella version of "Free Bird".

 McCuller also performed the song "Nowhere to Run" for the 1979 film The Warriors, which appears on the film's soundtrack (A&M Records); and was one of the four singers in the "guitar duel sequence" in the 1986 film Crossroads, with Ry Cooder.